paritosh0707/AgentDock/DOCKER_RUNTIME_ARCHITECTURE.md

 ## Overview

-The AgentDock Docker runtime now leverages the **full AgentDock infrastructure** including the adapter layer, schema validation, and common utilities.
+The Dockrion Docker runtime now leverages the **full Dockrion infrastructure** including the adapter layer, schema validation, and common utilities.
 This provides a robust, production-ready runtime with proper error handling, logging, and framework-agnostic agent invocation.

 ## Architecture Improvements